Different kinds of accidentals

 Accidentals and ties

 As ties connect notes, two notes tied have the same pitch, even cross a bar line:

 A courtesy accidental, also called a cautionary accidental or reminder accidental, are accidentals that are not necessary, but that are used to remind the musician of the correct pitch.

 Accidentals affect the key signature.

-In this example (below), This key signature means that all E notes are in face E flat (E♭) and that all B notes are B flat (B♭).
+In this example (below), This key signature means that all E notes are E flat (E♭) and that all B notes are B flat (B♭).
 But the accidentals affect the key signature: